TheFutureEmbrace: Promotion

 In the lead-up to the album, Corgan generated considerable attention when he started publishing an autobiography, The Confessions of Billy Corgan, on his website, piece-by-piece.
 The postings are notable for Corgan's candor regarding his family, personal relationships, and activity during different eras of The Smashing Pumpkins.
 Corgan updated the Confessions on a frequent basis, but after posting an entry titled "Following the Moon (1974)" on July 1, 2005, the entries stopped.

-The album was preceded by the release of a single and music video release of "Walking Shade".
+The album was preceded by the June 6 release of "Walking Shade" as a single, as well as an accompanying music video, directed by P. R. Brown, with the Victorian-era-inspired costumes designed by Emilie Autumn.
 Corgan, with his touring band, performed "Mina Loy (M.O.H.)" on Late Show with David Letterman the day before the album's release.
-Corgan also appeared on The Tonight Show with Jay Leno, and played "To Love Somebody."
+Corgan also appeared on The Tonight Show with Jay Leno, and played "To Love Somebody" on July 14.

-Those who pre-ordered the album from the iTunes store received a bonus track from the TheFutureEmbrace recording sessions, "Tilt".
-"Tilt" was also included on the Target retail stores exclusive release, Red Room Vol. 4.
+Those who pre-ordered the album from the iTunes store received a bonus track from the TheFutureEmbrace recording sessions, "Tilt", which was also included on the Target retail stores exclusive compilation Red Room Vol. 4.